Percy (2020 film): Plot

-Percy's public speaking and media exposure began to take on a life of its own.
-People throughout the world began offering donations and letters of support.
-As the fight against Monsanto continued, Percy realized his situation wasn't unique and was a global concern.
-While speaking in India, Percy learned the devastating effects that the agribusiness had caused, especially farmers who were committing suicide over severe debt and ruined lives.
-When he returned home, his wife has been hospitalized with a broken arm and it seemed they're slated to lose again.
+Percy's public speaking and media exposure begin to take on a life of its own.
+People throughout the world begin offering donations and letters of support.
+As the fight against Monsanto continues, Percy realizes his situation isn't unique and is a global concern.
+While speaking in India, Percy learns the devastating effects that the agribusiness has caused, especially farmers who have been committing suicide over severe debt and ruined lives.
+When he returns home, his wife has been hospitalized with a broken arm and it seems they're slated to lose again.

-Jackson doesn't believe they'll win, but felt obligated to advise Percy that he could still appeal to the supreme court.
-Rebecca's own people can't financially support Percy anymore and withdrew their support.
-Percy was ready to admit defeat, but with the encouragement of his wife, he decided to appeal to the supreme court.
-When Jackson learned about Percy's decision to fight, he offered his letter of resignation; but Percy ripped it up and they went straight to work.
-Ultimately, the supreme court determined that Percy could keep his farm, but would have to give up all of the Roundup Ready seeds to Monsanto.
-With his home saved, the town now sees Percy in a better light and he returned Monsanto's property to them.
-Rebecca came to tell Percy that his fight with Monsanto had convinced Canadian farmers not to grow Monsanto's GMO wheat, and then US farmers followed suit, halting Monsanto's hold on wheat production.
-Percy resumes his work on the farm, preparing for the next season while his granddaughter was excited to take it over one day.
+Jackson doesn't believe they'll win, but feels obligated to advise Percy that he could still appeal to the Supreme Court.
+Rebecca's own people can't financially support Percy anymore and withdraw their support.
+Percy is ready to admit defeat, but with the encouragement of his wife, he decides to appeal to the Supreme Court.
+When Jackson learns about Percy's decision to fight, he offers his letter of resignation; but Percy rips it up and they go straight to work.
+Ultimately, the Supreme Court determines that Percy can keep his farm, but has to give up all of the Roundup Ready seeds to Monsanto.
+With his home saved, the town now sees Percy in a better light and he returns Monsanto's property to them.
+Rebecca comes to tell Percy that his fight with Monsanto had persuaded Canadian farmers not to grow Monsanto's GMO wheat, and then US farmers follow suit, halting Monsanto's hold on wheat production.
+Percy resumes his work on the farm, preparing for the next season while his granddaughter is excited to take it over one day.